 - While the mortgage payment stays the same

-- How much is allocated to interest or principal changes monthly
+- The amount that is allocated to principal and interest changes monthly

 This keeps housing payments more affordable (and predictable) because the balance is paid off evenly over a long period of time, such as 30 years.

 However, even though the payment is fixed, the composition of the payment will change monthly until the loan term ends.